 parental tax return (cover sheet listing dependents only).

 - Submit Documentation of community service hours.
 To qualify for an award, a student must

 complete community service hours during high school, by high school graduation.
 The agency or

-agencies where the community service hours were earned must provide documentation of the number
+agencies where the community service hours were earned must provide documentation on agency letterhead of the number

 Each award requires the following completed and approved community service hours: